rob-johnston/Chatapp/README.md

 Best use is to open a seperate incognito tab and sign in with a different username, otherwise weird behaviour may occur.

-Features
+## Features

--Can Sign In and Register new users
+- Can Sign In and Register new users

--Can write messages in channels (chat rooms).
+- Can write messages in channels (chat rooms).

--Navigate Channels by clicking on them
+- Navigate Channels by clicking on them

--Add new channels by typing in the name and hitting ‘Add’ in the channel list
+- Add new channels by typing in the name and hitting ‘Add’ in the channel list

--You can delete your own messages by clicking the minus sign near the timestamp
+- You can delete your own messages by clicking the minus sign near the timestamp

--If you point two different users at eachother you can write private messages.
+- If you point two different users at eachother you can write private messages.
 These messages aren’t stored like channel messages and will dissapear if you navigate away and back.

--view is updated on any major events like users signing in/out, new channels being created.
+- view is updated on any major events like users signing in/out, new channels being created.